 The ih-RIDME signal is a decay of the echo intensity in the RIDME experiment when the position of the mixing block shifts in the pulse sequence.
 The decay occurs due to the longitudinal spectral diffusion.
-This effect arises when the spectroscopic properties of the electron spin before and after the mixing block are not strictly correlated leading to incomplete refocusing of spin-spin interactions.
-We neglect the contribution of the electron background, (Keller et al., 2019) therefore, the interaction of interest in ih-RIDME is the hyperfine interaction with close nuclei.
-The Hamiltonian of this interaction in the secular approximation is where S and I represent electron, respectively, nuclear spins, A_j are the hyperfine coupling constants and N is the number of nuclei.
-The main example of nuclei in this work is the protons because they are the most abundant nuclei in applications such as biological studies and dynamic nuclear polarization (DNP) and have the largest gyromagnetic ratio, thus, their spin-spin interaction is the strongest.
-For protons at cryogenic temperatures, the driving force for the nuclear state evolution is the homonuclear dipolar coupling where $\omega{j,k}$ are the nuclear dipolar coupling constants.
-The nuclear Zeeman Hamiltonian $\hat{H}{NZ} = \sum{j=1}^{N} \omega_H \hat{I}{z,j}$ commutes with both \hat{H}{hf} and \hat{H}{dd} and is, therefore, not considered in the following discussion.(Kuzin et al., 2024b)
+This effect arises when the spectroscopic properties of the electron spin before and after the mixing block are not strictly correlated, leading to incomplete refocusing of spin-spin interactions.
+We neglect the contribution of the electron background (Keller et al., 2019); therefore, the interaction of interest in ih-RIDME is the hyperfine interaction with close nuclei.
+The Hamiltonian of this interaction in the secular approximation is as follows:

+$$\hat{H}{\rm hf} = \sum{j=1}^{N} A_j \hat{S}z \hat{I}{z,j}, \tag{1}$$ where S and I represent electron and nuclear spins, respectively; A_j represents the hyperfine coupling constants; and N is the number of nuclei.
+The main example of nuclei in this work is protons, as they are the most abundant nuclei in applications such as biological studies and dynamic nuclear polarization (DNP) and have the largest gyromagnetic ratio; thus, their spin-spin interaction is the strongest.
+For protons at cryogenic temperatures, the driving force for the nuclear state evolution is the homonuclear dipolar coupling: